researchstudio-sat/webofneeds/documentation/howto/README.md

         });
 ```

-## Bot HowTo: Getting an Atom's Data if you only have its URI
+## Bot HowTo: Getting an Atom's Data If You Only have its URI

 Situation: you have an atom URI and you want to get its data: